C-Accel-CRIPT/LEGACY_cript-docs/docs/data-models/Materials_P.md

 ### Identifiers

 Identifiers are chemical descriptors or unique ids which speaks to the chemical structure.
 Providing as many identifiers as possible great facilitate the findability of the associated data.
-Additionally, if sufficiently many identifiers are provided, the polymer ensemble can be constructed from these values.
-Mixtures are supported in this section by appending to list of identifiers.

 ```json
 [